 The New Jersey Institute for Social Justice prepared this report in response to concerns about child support debt—in particular as it creates a barrier to employment for low-income parents and works at cross-purposes with the goals of the child support program.
 Drawing on examples from other states, this report identifies a range of policies that inform child support practice in New Jersey and offers administrative, legislative, and programmatic solutions to address child support arrears owed by low-income and incarcerated parents.

 N.J.
 Inst. for Soc.
 Justice 2005.

 Cammett, Ann, "Making Work Pay: Promoting Employment and Better Child Support Outcomes for Low-Income and Incarcerated Parents" (2005).
 Scholarly Works.
-Paper 569.
+569.